-- 12 weeks ending with the last complete week before the employee takes the time off. - (4) The right to any amount under paragraph (1) does not affect any right of an employee in relation to remuneration under that person's contract of employment. - (5) Any remuneration paid to an employee under her contract of employment in respect of a period of time off under Article 55B goes towards discharging any liability of the employer to pay remuneration under paragraph (1) in respect of that period; and, conversely, any payment of remuneration under paragraph (1) in respect of a period goes towards discharging any liability of the employer to pay remuneration under the employee's contract of employment in respect of that period.
+- (2) The appropriate hourly rate, in relation to an employee, is the amount of one week's pay, calculated in accordance with Schedule 1, as applied by paragraph 9 of that Schedule, and divided by the number of working hours in a week for that employee when employed under the contract of employment in force when the employee takes the time off. - (3) - (4) The right to any amount under this Article does not affect any right of an employee in relation to remuneration under that person's contract of employment. - (5) Any remuneration paid to an employee under his or her contract of employment in respect of a period of time off under Article 55B goes towards discharging any liability of the employer to pay remuneration under this Article in respect of that period; and, conversely, any payment of remuneration under this Article in respect of a period goes towards discharging any liability of the employer to pay remuneration under the employee's contract of employment in respect of that period.